 Written in a clear and engaging style, this work is essential reading for all students of conflict resolution.

-Foreword Alvaro de Soto.
-Introduction Christalla Yakinthou and Stefan Wolff Section 1: Theories of Conflict Managment 1.
-Consociationalism: Power-Sharing and Self-Governance Stefan Wolff 2.
+Foreword Alvaro de Soto Introduction Christalla Yakinthou & Stefan Wolff Section I: Theories of Conflict Managment 1.
+Consociationalism: Power-sharing and Self-governance Stefan Wolff 2.
 Centripetalism: Cooperation, Accomodation and Integration Benjamin Reilly 3.
-Power Dividing: The Multiple-Majorities Approach Philip G. Roeder Section 2: Processes and Actors 4.
+Power Dividing: The Multiple-Majorities Approach Philip G. Roeder Section II: Processes and Actors 4.
 The Diplomacy of Conflict Management William I. Zartman 5.
 Quiet Diplomacy: Preventing Conflict through Discreet Engagement Craig Gollins and John Packer 6.
-Inperfect but Indispensable: The UN and Global Conflict Managment Anoulak Kittikhoun and Thomas G. Weiss 7.
+Inperfect but Indispensable: The UN and Global Conflict Managment Anoulak Kittikhoun and Thomas G Weiss 7.
 Regional Origins, Global Aspirations: The EU as a Global Conflict Manager Nathalie Tocci 8.
 Limited Capabilities, Great Expectations: The African Union and Regional Conflict Management John Akokpari 9.
-Political Engagement, Mediation and the Nongovernmental Sector Katia Papiagianni Section 3: Case Studies 10.
+Political Engagement, Mediation and the Nongovernmental Sector Katia Papiagianni Section III: Case Studies 10.
 Between Theory and Practice: Rwanda Janine Natalya Clark 11.
 The Challenges of Implementation: Guatemala Virginie Ladisch 12.
 The Failure of Prevention: Kosovo Marc Weller 13.
-A Never-Ending Story: Cyprus Christalla Yakinthou 14.
+A Never-ending Story: Cyprus Christalla Yakinthou 14.
 The Potency of External Conflict Management: Northern Ireland Adrian Guelke

 'Conflict management in Divided Societies: Theories and Practice is an innovative book that gives a multi-perspective view of conflict management in divided societies...This book is written in a simple and engaging style...It will be very useful especially for students and researchers in inter-national relations, political science and conflict management practitioners at all levels.' - Kiven James Kewir, Journal of Conflict Transormation & Security, The University of Yaounde II Soa